TrustlessDGame/DGame-template/README.md

-# Launch your art on Bitcoin
+# Launch your game on Bitcoin

-## A simple template for launching your art on Bitcoin
+## A simple template for launching your game on Bitcoin

-It has everything you need to launch a new generative art collection on Bitcoin.
+It has everything you need to launch a new game on Bitcoin.

 How to publish?
-See https://docs.generative.xyz/
+See [here]

 Questions?
-Join our community https://discord.gg/ZkECdDPs
+Join our community [here]

 ## Supported JS Libs fully on-chain